-If an equipment error occurs, the machine shows the error message on the LCD.
+If an equipment error occurs in the machine, the machine emits an audible alarm (five short beeps twice) and shows the error message on the LCD.
+If an equipment error occurs in the cordless handset(s), the cordless handset shows the error message on the LCD.
 For the error messages, see [1] below.

-To display detailed error information, use Function code 82 described in Chapter 9, Section 9.4.22 (that is, make the machine enter the maintenance mode and then enter 8 and 2 using the $\blacktriangle/\blacktriangledown$ and OK keys).
+To display detailed error information, use Function code 82 described in Chapter 9, Section 9.1.4.22 (that is, make the machine enter the maintenance mode and then press the 8 and 2 keys).
 Following the MACHINE ERROR, one of the error codes listed in [2] will appear on the LCD.